clockuniverse/xplorenow/advertise.md

-How to advertise on XploreNow
+# How to advertise on XploreNow

+Future home of how to advertise on XploreNow